 This subject is designed to provide detailed knowledge about the importance of analysis of drugs in biological matrices.

 Upon completion of the course, the student shall be able to understand

-- > Extraction of drugs from biological samples

-- > Separation of drugs from biological samples using different techniques
+- Extraction of drugs from biological samples - Separation of drugs from biological samples using different techniques - Guidelines for BA/BF studies.

-- ➤ Bioanalytical method validation

-- ➤ Guidelines for BA/BE studies.

-- ➢ GCP